Jcosgrove99/Jcosgrove99/README.md

 <h1 align="center">Hi I'm Jake 🤙 </h1>

 ## 💫 About Me
 Currently I'm working as a machine learning engineer, and interested in learning and becoming the best engineer I can.
 My fromal education was in economics which introduced me to data science and programming.
-Since then I have been trying to learn about how to write production qualtiy software, building backend services, automating with LLMs, and even a little front end web development.
+I spent sometime working in academia and research where I learned a great deal of data science using R. Since then I have been trying to learn about how to write production qualtiy software, building backend services, automating with LLMs, and even a little front end web development.

 ## 🚀 What I'm Up To